Anshul-404/SmartMart/README.md

       <p>Password : password</p>
  </details>

-* To create a new manager user, first generate a MD5 hash of your password [here](https://codebeautify.org/md5-hash-generator).
+* To create a new manager user, first generate a PBKDF2 hash of your password [here](https://8gwifi.org/pbkdf.jsp).
+* Choose options as -
+ - Master Password: YourPassword
+ - Salt: Any preferred Salt or leave empty for random
+ - Iterations: 10000
+ - dkLen: 256
+ - PBE Ciphers: PBKDF2WithHmacSHA256
+* Finally copy the PBKDF2 derived hash

 * Run these commands on Oracle SQL -

     ```
     connect grocery/grocery
-    insert into users values ('your@userid', 'E_EMPLOYEEID' ,'YOUR_HASH', 'Manager', 'Username');
+    insert into users values ('your@userid', 'E_EMPLOYEEID' ,'YOUR_PBKDF2_HASH', 'Manager', 'Username', 'SALT');
     commit;
     ```